migration & urbanization

 By 2050, the global population will grow by 50 per cent to 10 billion, Africa’s population will double, the urban population will triple and the number of people migrating in search of a sustainable livelihood will threaten peace and security in many regions of the world.
 Urban poverty will overtake rural poverty as the principal challenge and the number of people crowding into cities in search of a future will place great strain on existing or unprepared infrastructure and public services capability.

-Alinea works with development agencies and governments to analyse, plan and prepare for the demographic future, helping organisations to understand likely future movements of people; mitigate and manage migration flows; and future proof urban capacity planning and requirements.
+Alinea works with development agencies and governments to analyze, plan and prepare for the demographic future, helping organizations to understand likely future movements of people; mitigate and manage migration flows; and future proof urban capacity planning and requirements.

 We support provincial and municipal authorities and local communities to incorporate resiliency and sustainability into strategic planning – promoting and supporting innovation and technology shifts to enable effective strategies for mitigation, adaptation and sustainable urban development.

 WORLDWIDE: Scoping Analysis on Migration (UK DFID)